hashicorp/terraform-provider-azurerm/website/docs/r/backup_policy_vm.markdown

 * `recovery_vault_name` - (Required) Specifies the name of the Recovery Services Vault to use.
 Changing this forces a new resource to be created.

-* `backup` - (Required) Configures the Policy backup frequecent, times & days as documented in the `backup` block below.
+* `backup` - (Required) Configures the Policy backup frequency, times & days as documented in the `backup` block below.

 * `timezone` - (Optional) Specifies the timezone.
 Defaults to `UTC`